Default S3 method

 Skip to contents

-Impute missing prices using the carry forward or shadow price method.
+Impute missing prices using the carry forward/backward or the self-correcting overall mean method.

 Usage